Help those suffering in the Horn of Africa

 Vertex Array Objects

-void genVAOsAndUniformBuffer(const struct aiScene *sc) {
+void genVAOsAndUniformBuffer(const aiScene *sc) {

 struct MyMesh aMesh;